Travel Health Tips

 When travelling you may well find yourself victim to insect bites, sun burn and an upset stomach from time to time.
 However, you can reduce the risk of traveller’s diarrhoea, illness and disease when travelling, by following some of these simple travel health tips.

-Good hand hygiene when travelling can go a long way to preventing illness, and will help to reduce the risk of contracting Traveller’s Diarrhoea.
+Good hand hygiene is key and one of the main travel health tips; this can go a long way to preventing illness, and will help to reduce the risk of contracting Traveller’s Diarrhoea.
 Always wash your hands before a meal and after using the toilet.
 When water isn’t available, ensure you use hand sanitising gel to clean your hands.
 It’s also wise to clean your hands after handling currency.

 Drinking & Eating

 The things we eat and drink when travelling can have a serious effect on our health, from an upset stomach and vomiting to more serious water-borne diseases such as Cryptosporidium & Giardiasis.
-These illnesses can be avoided if you take precautions when it comes to eating and drinking.
+These illnesses can be avoided if you take precautions by applying the following travel health tips when it comes to eating and drinking.

 In many countries around the world, the purity of the water cannot be trusted, so you should ensure you only drink bottled water or treat the water with water purification products.